 If you want a LinkedIn scheduler that was built specifically for LinkedIn users rather than as an afterthought, ContentIn combines a calendar-first scheduler and post previewer with LinkedIn-focused features such as templates and an AI writing assistant, so you can plan weeks of content, see exactly how posts will look, and create a copy that fits the platform and your voice.

-ContentIn offers a free scheduler for basic needs and paid plans that unlock advanced capabilities for teams and power users.
+ContentIn offers a free LinkedIn scheduler for basic needs and paid plans that unlock advanced capabilities for teams and power users.

 This is particularly useful when you need more than a single person posting once in a while.